BYU Radio: History

 On August 9, 2016, Greg Wrubell joined BYU as the Director of Broadcast Media.
 Among his responsibilities were moving BYU athletics flagship from KSL to BYU Radio and turning his coaches shows into a TV/radio simulcast for BYUtv and the Nu Skin BYU Sports Network radio affiliates.
 With his new responsibilities at BYU, Wrubell left KSL, though KSL remained part of the BYU Sports Networks affiliates.
 With the change, BYU Radio became the official flagship station for football, women's soccer, and men's basketball broadcasts.
-ESPN 960 remains the flagship carrier of women's soccer matches that conflict with football or men's basketball broadcasts.
+ESPN 960 remained the flagship carrier of women's soccer matches that conflict with football or men's basketball broadcasts until BYU joined the Big 12, at which time women's soccer broadcasts were discontinued.

 On October 23, 2017, Brigham Young University announced that KBYU-FM would drop its classical music programming and become a full-time carrier of BYU Radio beginning June 30, 2018.
 However, on April 26, 2018, BYU backtracked on the plans following listener criticism of the planned flip, and announced its planned purchase of 107.9 KUMT to serve as a full-time outlet.
+KUMT also gained BYU baseball and women's basketball radio broadcasts with the move and became the flagship station for those athletics.

 On June 21, 2021, Jeff Simpson became the new managing director of BYU Broadcasting, overseeing BYU Radio and TV.
 Previously, Simpson served as the president and publisher of the Deseret News and worked at both Walt Disney Pictures and Buena Vista Television.

-On February 7, 2022, BYUradio transitioned from a radio station to a full podcast network, with the goal to "improve families and communities, illuminate the good in people, and celebrate both the wonder all around us and the incredible things we humans can accomplish when we choose to bridge divides."
+On February 7, 2022, BYU Radio transitioned from a radio station to a full podcast network, with the goal to "improve families and communities, illuminate the good in people, and celebrate both the wonder all around us and the incredible things we humans can accomplish when we choose to bridge divides."

 In 2023, the network won its first Signal Awards, with The Lisa Show winning a Silver Signal Award in the Self-Improvement & Self-Help category and Constant Wonder winning a Gold Signal Award in the Religion & Spirituality category.
 In 2024, the network's audio drama podcast Kaboom took home four additional Signals Awards, including Best Kids Podcast, Best Road Trip Podcast, and Best Writing (Fiction).